Skip to content

 paths

-Paths to include in the `inventory.txt` file.
+Paths to include in the `inventory.txt` file,

-The inventory file to write.
+except for the last, which is the inventory file to write.

 optional